 - Suggest your customers sign up for the free customized service schedule and e-mail service from the non-profit Car Care Council at http://www.carcare.org/car-care-service-schedules/custom-service-schedule/.

 - Send your customers to www.carcare.org/car-care-guide to view the free digital Car Care Guide, available in English and Spanish or order a free printed copy for their glove compartment.

 - Print out car care tips at http://www.carcare.org/car-care-resource/car-care-tips/ and leave them out for customers to read while they are in a waiting room or standing at the counter.

 - Hang a Car Care Month poster and banner, and place a Car Care Month mirror dangler on each customer’s rear view mirror.
 Make your own signs or get a special point-of-sale kit from the Car Care Council at http://www.carcare.org/pos-starter-kit/.

 - Hosting a car care event in your community?
 Visit http://www.carcare.org/industry-participants/host-an-event/ to list your event at no charge on the Car Care Council’s website.

-Many auto repair shops and parts stores throughout the country celebrate National Car Care Month by hosting community car care events.
+Many auto repair shops and parts stores throughout the country celebrate National Car Care Month best online casino by hosting community car care events.
 At these events, businesses volunteer their time to check components on vehicles that typically get overlooked, including tires, air filters, lubricants and fluids, belts and hoses, battery cables and lights.
 These free vehicle inspection events emphasize the importance of preventive maintenance and educate consumers about how to take proper care of their cars.

 “Hosting a community car care event is time well spent and gives you a chance to educate consumers on how much of their vehicle’s maintenance is going unchecked,” White said.
 “These popular events build awareness of your business and increase car counts and store traffic.”